anilkumark232/serverlesslyjs/docs/FileUpload.md

 ```

-Outputs the awesome features of the given image. try it to find its cool features ...
+Results the "url" of the uploaded file.